thegworld/gtx-browser/base/containers/README.md

 container.
 The default container is `std::deque` so everything from the deque section applies.

-Chromium provides `base/containers/stack.h` which defines `base::stack` that should be used in preference to `std::stack`.
+GTx Browser provides `base/containers/stack.h` which defines `base::stack` that should be used in preference to `std::stack`.
 This changes the underlying container to `base::circular_deque`.
 The result will be very similar to manually specifying a `std::vector` for the underlying implementation except